LiAlH4qwq/aml-flash-tool-nix/README.md

 It also exposes a `overlays.aml-flash-tool`, aliased as `overlays.default`, integrating above package into `pkgs` as `pkgs.aml-flash-tool`.

 For NixOS, it has a `nixosModules.aml-flash-tool`, aliased as `nixosModules.default`, doing all above things for you.
-All you need is set import this module and ser `programs.aml-flash-tool.enable = true;`.
+All you need is set import this module and set `programs.aml-flash-tool.enable = true;`, then add your user to `amlusers` group.

 ## License